I've tried all of the best coffee machines out there — these are the 9 I'd recommend for a barista-worthy brew

 Reasons to avoid

-The Moccamaster coffee maker is perfect for those who rely on caffeine to see them through their workdays at home.
-Capable of making up to ten cups of coffee at one time, it can also keep your brew warm on a hot plate for when you finish the first mug off.
-The design is also a show-stopper, obviously with a retro feel that will complete the look of your quirky kitchen.
+The Moccamaster coffee maker is perfect for those who rely on caffeine to see them through their WFH days.
+Ideal for a home office, its capable of making up to ten cups of coffee at one time and can also keep your brew warm on a hot plate for when you finish the first mug off.
+Divine!

+The design is also a show-stopper, with a retro feel that will complete the look of any kitchen and bring instant style.
 There's a sustainable edge to the Moccamaster too; it's made from recyclable materials and you chuck the filter bags from your brew straight into the compost at the end of the day, rather than the faff you have to go through with pods.
-Our reviewer found the taste of the coffee she brewed with the Moccamaster to be unparalleled in the realm of filter machines, calling it smooth and well-rounded.

-Our Moccamaster KBG review has the full details.
+Helen's Moccamaster KBG review has the full details.

-Best coffee machine under £100
+Best Sage coffee machine

 Specifications